adamantine-sim/adamantine/joss/paper.md

  only if Nproc is a multiple of N. This ensures that all the simulations are partitioned in the same way.

 MPI support for mechanical and thermomechanical simulations are a subject of ongoing work.

 ## GPU support
 `Adamantine` includes partial support for GPU-accelerated calculations through the use of the Kokkos library.
-Part of the thermal simulation can be performed on the GPU but the mechanical simulation is CPU only.
+The evaluation of the thermal operator can be performed on the GPU.
+The heat source is computed on the CPU.
+The mechanical simulation is CPU only.
 Performing the entire computation on the GPU is the subject of ongoing work.

+# Additional Information
+An in-depth discussion of the governing equations and examples showcasing the capabilities of`adamantine` can be found at https://adamantine-sim.github.io/adamantine

 # Acknowledgments
 This manuscript has been authored by UT-Battelle, LLC, under contract